mesosphere/dcos-commons/frameworks/elastic/docs/uninstall.md

 enterprise: 'no'
 ---

-To uninstall a cluster, replace `name` with the name of the Elastic instance to be uninstalled.
+To uninstall the service, replace `name` with the name of the Elastic instance to be uninstalled.

 ```bash
 dcos package uninstall --app-id=<name> elastic